Polish Lowland Sheepdog

 Who is an ideal owner?

 The Polish Lowland Sheepdog isn't for everyone, but for the right family, they're absolutely magical.
-These dogs thrive with owners who appreciate intelligence, can commit to regular grooming, and enjoy an active lifestyle without needing an extreme athlete as a companion.
+These dogs thrive with owners who appreciate their intelligence, can commit to regular grooming, and enjoy an active lifestyle.

-PONs adapt well to various living situations, from suburban homes with yards to apartments, provided their exercise needs are met.
-They're not suited to owners who work long hours regularly, as they don't cope well with extended isolation.
+PONs adapt well to various living situations, from suburban homes to apartments, provided their exercise needs are met.
+However, they are not suited to owners who work long hours, as they form strong bonds and can suffer from separation anxiety.
+First-time owners can succeed if they're committed, but the breed's independent nature is often better for those with some experience.

 Interesting facts about the Polish Lowland Sheepdog

-The first breed standard was accepted by the Polish Kennel Club and FCI in 1959, making it a relatively "new" standardised breed despite centuries of working history
+The first breed standard was accepted by the FCI in 1959, making it a relatively "new" standardised breed despite its centuries of working history on Polish farms.

 FAQ